West Las Vegas:

 While some may claim there was a small black community in the nearby town of Henderson, which can make sense as African-Americans first came to work on the Hoover Dam, but the West Las Vegas has been historically known for always being the heart of Las Vegas’ black population.

-Much of West Las Vegas was constructed during the 1950s, but the community has been around since the beginning of the 1900s as the neighborhood’s early days had white families to live nearby with Highland Avenue (M.L.K Blvd.) being the racial dividing line.
+Much of the city’s West Side was constructed during the 1950s, but the community has been around since the beginning of the 1900s as the neighborhood’s early days had white families to live nearby with Highland Avenue (M.L.K Blvd.) being the racial dividing line.

 By the 1950s, through segregation and discrimination, the community of West Vegas was well established as Berkeley Square, Jackson Avenue, and F Street became the center for Las Vegas’ black community, an area that had numerous black businesses and entertainment establishments like the legendary Moulin Rouge.